Toolchefs/AtomsPluginExample/README.md

 AtomsHoudini:

-Copy the AtomsAvoidance.so lib to /opt/Toolchefs/AtomsHoudini/18.5.633/plugins
+Copy the AtomsPluginExample.so lib to /opt/Toolchefs/AtomsHoudini/18.5.633/plugins

 Set the env variable:
 ```